-16. KICK INS
+KICK INS

 If the ball is kicked over the sideline by a player, a 'kick in' is awarded to the opposing team.

 A kick in is taken by placing the ball on the sideline at the place where the ball was kicked out.
 The player taking the kick in must kick it to another player before he/she can touch the ball again.
 If he/she touches the ball again before another player, the referee will blow their whistle and instruct the player that another player must touch the ball after they have kicked it, before he/she can touch it again.

 If this rule is broken again, an indirect kick shall be awarded to the opposing team to be taken from where the infringement occurred.

-For kick ins, the ball must be placed within one meter of the side line and must be made stationary.
+For kick ins, the ball must be placed on the sideline and must be be made stationary before being kicked.
+If the ball is kicked directly into the opposition's goal from a kick in without touching a player from either team, the goal will be disallowed, and a goal clearance will be taken by the defending team.